Lisa Marie Presley died of complications from prior weight-loss surgery, autopsy report shows - KVIA

 A small bowel obstruction is a blockage in the small intestine, often because of things like scar tissue, a hernia or cancer.
 Without surgery, it can cause bowel tissue to die or perforate, leading to death.

-Presley’s autopsy report, obtained by CNN later on Thursday, included the official opinion of deputy medical examiner Dr. Juan M. Carrillo, who attributed her small bowel obstruction to “adhesions that developed after bariatric surgery years ago.
+Presley’s autopsy report, obtained by CNN later on Thursday, included the official opinion of deputy medical examiner Dr. Juan M. Carrillo, who attributed her small bowel obstruction to “adhesions (or, scar tissue) that developed after bariatric surgery years ago.
 This is a known long term complication of this type of surgery.”

 Carrillo also stated that he reviewed the autopsy toxicology results, which showed “therapeutic” levels of oxycodone in Presley’s blood – i.e., levels that are in the range of medically helpful, and not dangerous.
 He added that quetapine metabolite (used to treat depression, schizophrenia or manic episodes) and buprenorphine (a painkiller that can also be used to treat opioid addiction) were present but “not contributory to death.”